Whipsnade Zoo: Rhinos of Nepal

-Opened in February 2008, Rhinos of Nepal houses a group of four Indian rhinoceroses – Hugo, Beluki, Behan and a young male called Bali (born to Behan in September 2015).
+Opened in February 2008, Rhinos of Nepal now houses a pair of Indian rhinoceroses.
 The building aims to be environmentally friendly, using rain water captured on the roof to fill the pools, heating the pools with solar energy and featuring barriers that are made from recycled wooden railway sleepers instead of metal bars.

 Birds of the World

 A daily educational show in which keepers present various bird species demonstrating their natural abilities to an audience of visitors.